 It’s small and light so it can easily fit in your glove compartment while on the go.

-The seal is good and does not let air out when you attach it to the tire, but it does not have an air release function that lets you slowly lower the pressure into recommended levels.
+The seal on the product is good and does not let the air out when you attach it to the tire, but it does not have an air release function that lets you slowly lower the pressure into recommended levels.

 - Accurate within ∓0.02 psi